Shell-thon/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script '0-current_working_directory' will print your current working directory when executed
+0-current_working_directory: will print your current working directory when executed

+1-listit: Will list out files, and/or directories in present directory